Certora/Documentation/docs/prover/cli/options.md

 ### `--prover_args '-mediumTimeout <seconds>'`

-The "medium timeout" determines how much time is given to checking a split at not max-depth before we split again.
+The "medium timeout" determines how much time is given to checking a split at is not a split leaf.

 **What does it do?**

 Sets the time that non-leaf splits get before being split again.

 **When to use it?**

 When a little more time can close some splitting subtrees early, this can save a lot of time, since the subtree's size is exponential in the remaining depth.
-On the other hand, if something will be split further anyway, this can save the runtime spent on intermediate "TIMEOUT" results.
+On the other hand, if something will be split further anyway, this can save the run time spent on intermediate "TIMEOUT" results.
 Use {ref}`-smt_initialSplitDepth` to eliminate that time investment altogether up to a given depth.